heysushil/Learn-with-HeySushil-about-Platform-setups/VS Code/readme.md

+# VS Code

-# VS Code find and replace commands list
+## VS Code find and replace commands list

 >> Note: all commands work in find box for that use ctrl + f to open find box
 >> In find box have find and replace options